Unidata/awips2/docs/install/install-edex.md

         EXEC    "pqact -e"
         EXEC    "edexBridge -s localhost"

-- **/etc/security/limits.conf** defines the number of user processes and files (this step is automatically performed by **installEDEX.sh**).
+- **/etc/security/limits.conf** defines the number of user processes and files (this step is automatically performed by `install.sh --edex`).
 Without these definitions, Qpid is known to crash during periods of high ingest.

         awips soft nproc 65536
         awips soft nofile 65536